 To secure a place on this course, you need to attend one of our information/interview sessions.

-To be successful in this Level 4 qualification, you will need to achieve a minimum of 36 credits.
-Mandatory units are:
+To be successful in this qualification, you will achieve a minimum of 36 credits and will evidence your understanding of:

 You need to supply stationery only.

 DCG offers a wide range of courses and qualifications to enable you to further pursue and enhance your chosen career.

 Taking a diploma course via Derby College's Academy of Professional Education Training and Development, reminded teaching assistant Laura Stevens just how much she loves learning.
 Laura, a business studies and marketing graduate, used to work in marketing at a Derby-based medical firm, but decided to change career after having children.